mendes-jv/libft/README.md

 ## Description:

-libft is a project where we learn to recriate some of the standard functions in C language.
+Libft is a project where we recreate some of the standard functions of the C language, in order to to form our own library.

 ## The project: